How to manage employee expenses

-What counts as a reimbursable vs. non-reimbursable expenses should be clearly categorised.
-Allocate a budget for each expense type and put a cap on how much each employee is allowed to spend.
-For example, specify exactly how much employees are allowed to spend on hotel rooms or plane tickets to avoid misinterpretation.
+What counts as reimbursable vs. non-reimbursable expenses should be clearly categorised.
+Allocate a budget for each expense type, make clear what is and isn’t allowable and put a cap on how much each employee is allowed to spend.
+For example, specify exactly how much employees are allowed to spend on business travel to avoid misinterpretation.
 If possible, make pre-approval mandatory for large expenses.

-Explain the process for how to submit expense or reimbursement claims and outline what needs to be included in those reports, such as the receipt, total amount of purchase, date of purchase, name of the seller/supplier and a description of the goods and services bought.
+Explain the process for how to submit expense or reimbursement claims and outline what needs to be included in these submissions, such as the receipt, total amount of purchase, date of purchase, name of the seller/supplier and a description of the goods and services bought.

 Simple to understand

 The way you present your policies is as important as the guidelines laid down.
 It is easy to get lost in the details while drafting policies and compromise on readability.
 Make sure the language is comprehensible and keep it simple when possible.
 Avoid overexplaining and ending up with a 30+ page document that nobody will fully read.
 Include all of the important details, but keep it user friendly.

 If possible, seek help from a lawyer to ensure that the policy is in line with the most recent fiscal laws and regulations in your locality.
 The policies should also fit your company size and culture and evolve as you grow.
 Your expenses policy should act as a living document, so make sure to update it as often as needed.